fccoelho/Curso_Blockchain/lectures/build-your-own-ICO.md

 The second step is to [obtain ether] for our transactions.
 Since we are on a testnet, we can get ether from the so-called Faucets, which are websites which distribute test ethers to anyone who needs some.
 Metamask runs their own [faucet](https://faucet.metamask.io/).
 Go there (after having setup your wallet with metamask) and get some ether.

-The third step will be to go to [Infura](https://infura.io) and get ourselves an [API key](https://infura.io/docs/gettingStarted/chooseaNetwork) for the Ropstein network.
+The third step will be to go to [Infura](https://infura.io) and get ourselves an [API key](https://infura.io/docs/gettingStarted/chooseaNetwork) for the Ropsten network.

-Once you complete these three steps, it's time to begin modifying our code to enable deplyment to the `Ropstein` testnet.
+Once you complete these three steps, it's time to begin modifying our code to enable deplyment to the `Ropsten` testnet.

 The first thing we will need is to install an additional truffle package to interact with the Metamask wallet.